leomeyer/Arducom/doc/setups.md

 ![Raspberry Pi - UART - Arduino Uno](Raspberry-UART-Arduino.png)

 Note that for other serial ports, such as those of PCs, you need a voltage level converter.
+Never connect a PC serial port directly to an Arduino as this will probably damage the Arduino.

 On a Raspberry Pi with Raspbian, this serial port is the device /dev/ttyAMA0.
 Depending on your configuration you will have to prevent the system from occupying this port at startup.